Office of Student Life

 Do you need a new card?

 Tap-enabled BuckIDs have been the standard on the Columbus campus since summer 2023, so most students and newer faculty and staff already have the tap-enabled cards.
-If you received your BuckID before summer of 2023, it’s likely magnetic stripe only.
+If you received your BuckID before summer of 2023 or you received your card on a statewide (regional) campus, it’s likely magnetic stripe only.
 The good news?
 Upgrading is easy and completely free for students and employees as part of this upgrade.

 How to get a free tap-enabled BuckID

 Replacing your card is quick and easy -- and at no cost to current students and employees.
 Simply stop by the BuckID office on the third floor of the Ohio Union from 8 a.m. to 5 p.m.
-Monday to Friday (note BuckID will be on academic break hours - 8 a.m. to 4 p.m. - from March 16 through March 20).
+Monday to Friday.
 Remember to bring your current BuckID and an original government issued photo ID, and be prepared to have a new photo taken during your visit.

 What if you lost or damaged your tap-enabled BuckID?